-The analysis provided by CEPA focuses on the financeability of ISP projects within the context of ElectraNet's overall RAB.
+The analysis provided by CEPA focuses on the financeability of ISP projects within the context of TransGrid's overall RAB.
 In the rule change request, the proponent also touches on the delivery of individual ISP projects.
-In particular, ElectraNet refers to a report prepared by Incenta for TransGrid's rule change request97 stating that:98
+In addition to the financeability of TransGrid as an entity, the proponent's consultant Incenta also states that:108